SCN Co-op Award

 Include complete contact address, phone number and email address.
 This letter should provide an evaluation of the applicant's capacity to perform in the laboratory and/or information regarding the applicant's ability to undertake a research project, and his/her career potential.

 Original transcripts are not required - a legible copy or e-mail print-out is acceptable, so long as it shows every grade received from all undergraduate courses taken.

-- (For Co-op students ONLY) Provide a letter from your Co-op program confirming your enrollment in a co-op program at a Canadian university.
+- Provide a letter from your Co-op program confirming your enrollment in a co-op program at a Canadian university.

 All letters should be signed either electronically or by hand.
 All documents should be converted to .pdf files.